Virginia's Transportation Funding

 The CTB updates the SYIP each year as revenue estimates are updated, priorities are revised, and project schedules and costs change.

-The SYIP contains projects selected for funding through the statewide prioritization process, as well as projects funded through other programs including bridge, paving, safety, and other special federal and state programs.
-The SYIP also includes projects that are funded by others but administered by VDOT.
-Candidate projects can be submitted for consideration through the SMART Portal".
+The SYIP contains projects selected for funding through one or more of the Board’s project selection processes as well as projects funded by others and administered by the Department.
+Candidate projects for most funding programs can be submitted for consideration through the SMART Portal.
 Individual projects are selected for funding and included in the SYIP, which is adopted by July 1 of each year.

 In general, it is the intent of the CTB that projects included in the SYIP are to be fully funded through construction and delivered according to the established budget and schedule.
 If a locality or metropolitan planning organization requests the termination of a project or fails to advance a project to the next phase, then the locality or localities within the metropolitan planning organization may be required to reimburse the Department for all funds expended on the project.